another2020githubuser/pi2fa-mvp/README.md

 Hacker news discussion that inspired me: https://news.ycombinator.com/item?id=32399949

+## Demo
+Below are a couple of screenshots and a short video demo.

+The Pi3B is headless and I'm accessing it over VNC.

 This MVP only receives SMS.
 Voice can be added relatively easily.

 I built this for myself and I'm really happy with it.
 I want to know if enough people are interested for me to commercialize it.
 To cover my costs, I will either charge a small monthly subscription fee or upcharge the twilio usage.
 I am not looking to get rich here, just to provide a needed service.